Recovering from Postpartum Depression

 Due to the personal nature of postpartum depression, there is no definite recovery timeline.
 While most cases heal within one year after symptoms begin, many women might still experience postpartum depression symptoms years after their onset.

 The most important aspect of ensuring the smoothest recovery possible is adhering to and adjusting your postpartum depression treatment plan.
-The more proactive you are in regards to your own health, the sooner you will likely recover from postpartum depression.
+The more proactive you are regarding your own health, the sooner you will likely recover from postpartum depression.
 Women who leave their symptoms unaddressed and untreated can suffer from long-term postpartum depression.

 Postpartum Depression Recovery Factors